opctl/opctl/index.md

 Op Spec is an op specification format.

 Primary concerns of op spec are to make operations:
-- portable across runtimes
+- portable (execution & distribution)
-- distributable
 - fully specified
 - discoverable
 - versionable